wighawag/eip-2585/README.md

 EIP-1776 distinctive features are as follow :

-*   Recipient do not need to be midified.
+*   Recipient do not need to be modified.
 They just need to support EIP-2585.
 *   Supports Relayer refund in any ERC-20 tokens
 *   By using EIP-2585 batch feature token transfer can be perform with a simultaneous approval.
 This means you will not need any pre-approval step anymore, for ERC20 contract that support EIP-2585;
 *   Allow you to specify an expiry time (combined with [EIP-1681](https://eips.ethereum.org/EIPS/eip-1681), this allow relayer and user to ensure they get their tx in or not after a certain time, no more guessing)